maogongzi/gulp-fontmin-wrapper/README.md

       path.join(assetRoot, './js/**/*.js')
   ];

-  gulp.src(srcFiles)
-    // very important, gulp-concat is a dependency.
-    // here we combine all the texts together and extract glyphs from it .pipe(concat('fake.file.in.memory'))
+  // all the src files MUST be plain text with 'utf-8' encoding, so that
+  // from them the Chinese glyphs can be correctly extracted. gulp.src(srcFiles)
     .pipe(fontminWrapper({
         // how to extract the chinese glyphs. by default it keeps `u4e00-u9fa5` and drop all others.
         // extractionAlgorithm: function (text) {return text.replace('foo', 'bar');},